moxgreen/speedchron/README.md

 $ speedchron options 'command args'

 This script run the the command.
 Then if the command exit status is 0 run it again.
-Otherwise wait -t seconds and then run the command again.
+If the exist status of the command is 128 wait -t seconds and then run the command again.
+Oterwise report the stderr via mail.

 OPTIONS: